 Across the world, parents, grandparents, and caregivers are taking climate action to protect the kids they love, children everywhere, and our shared home.
-The Climate Parent Fellowship aims to support parent-led, intergenerational, and family-centered climate engagement work.
+The Climate Parent Fellowship is a year-long program that supports parent-led, intergenerational, and family-centered climate engagement work.

-In 2024, we welcomed our third cohort of Fellows, consisting of 14 organizers from 11 countries: Canada, Ecuador, India, Kenya, Mongolia, Nepal, the Netherlands, South Africa, Sweden, the USA, Zimbabwe.
+In January 2025, we welcomed our fourth cohort of Fellows, consisting of 12 organizers from nine countries: Brazil, Canada, India, Mexico, Nigeria, Sweden, Uganda, the USA, and the UK.

-We have supported 41 organizers from 25 countries through our Fellowship program.
+Since 2021, we have supported 53 organizers from 25 countries through our Fellowship program.
 Our Fellows have come from a diversity of backgrounds.
-We have supported campaigners, grassroots organizers, communicators, indigenous leaders, artists, and educators to grow and develop their climate work.
+We have supported campaigners, grassroots organizers, indigenous leaders, artists, and educators to grow and develop their climate work.

 Meet Our Current Fellows